Judas Priest: 50th anniversary and Invincible Shield (2019–2024)

-Upcoming twentieth studio album (2024–present)
+The Ballad of Judas Priest and upcoming twentieth studio album (2024–present)

 In a February 2024 interview with Audio Ink Radio, guitarist Richie Faulkner was asked if Judas Priest had "many more albums left" in them.
 His reply was, "I know personally, whenever we kind of put the writing sessions to bed and we finish the writing and everything, I always feel spent.
 I'm out of ideas.
 I've got nothing left, I've given everything to it.
 Where the hell am I gonna get more ideas from if we choose to do another record?
 But somehow they always, over the next couple of years, you start banking new riffs and melodies and stuff, and somehow you get a new ones.
 So you never know what the future holds."
 When commenting on the possibility of a twentieth studio album, Halford said that "it's inevitable there will be something else."

 In an October 2024 interview with KNAC.com, Faulkner was asked if Judas Priest were going to continue touring in 2025 or planning to hit the studio to write and record another album.
 His reply was, "I think a bit of both, really.
 These tours tend to grow and evolve over time — the more we do, we get more offers from different territories and stuff — so I'm sure there'll be more touring.
 And there's always ideas coming up, there's always creative juices flowing.
 So if we're able, we might be able to get in and put some ideas together and see where we are.
 Is there another record?
 I know we've got ideas coming up all the time — riffs and melodies and song ideas and stuff.
 We're creative people — as a group of creative people, that's gonna happen.
 So I think, hopefully if we get some time early next year, we'll be able to pool those ideas and see what we've got and then hopefully hit the road again somewhere else."